plastic-acolyte/Chips/README.md

 ### Gambling

 The only way to acquire more chips is by gambling on a simple dice game.
-The `WAGER` command will consume the entire stack of chips pointed to by the stack pointer.
-The total value of this stack will be your wager.
+The `WAGER` command will consume the chip in hand.
+The value of this chip will be your wager.
 Three seven-sided dice will be rolled, with the goal of rolling all sevens.
 The payouts for this game are as follows:

 | # of Sevens | Probability | Payout      |
 | :---------: | ----------- | ----------- |